arovge/resume/README.md

 My resume as code

+### How parsable is this for an ATS (applicant tracking system)?

+No clue.
+Hopefully parseable, otherwise I wasted a lot of time on this.
+I'll update when I start using it.

 ### Local Development

 Make sure you have LaTeX dependencies installed as well as the LuaTeX engine.
 The resume uses `FreeSerif` as its font so `GNU FreeFont` should also be installed.